cablelabs/transparent-security/docs/BUILD.md

 You will use a local system for:

 * Running Ansible and Terraform to orchestrate the simulator
-* Downloading the Transparnet Secuirty source
+* Downloading the Transparent Security source
 * Configuring the input file

 The local system can be Linux, Mac OS or Windows.
 We provide examples for Linux.
 This has also been testing on Mac OS.